mt-caret/discordsearch/README.md

 ## TODO

+- fix search engine hijacking functionality, or get rid of it
 - publish to Chrome Web Store
 - toggle Google Instant Search blocking off when options are not selected
 - 18n & l10n